mmeganmcnamara/Data-Types-and-Naming-Conventions/README.md

-This is the Programming Learning Project (PLP) for Simmons University CS 330.
+# Learn Scala!
-This is a walk through of Scala.
+This is a walkthru of the Scala programming langauge starting with how to download and create your first Hello World program.